anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   the verification of the authenticated self-contained object.

-Focus of this document the support of handling authenticated self-contained objects for bootstrapping.
+Focus of this document is the support of handling authenticated self-contained objects for bootstrapping.
 As it is intended to enhance BRSKI it is named BRSKI-AE, where AE stands for asynchronous enrollment.
 As BRSKI, BRSKI-AE results in the pledge storing an X.509 domain